 AMA’s qualifying factors makes a bank’s risk assessments more forward-looking and reflective of the quality of control and operating environments.
 Directives imply that any Operational Risk Management (ORM) tools / systems aiming to qualify for AMA status, must be aware of, and be closely aligned with, the business strategies of the firm and the external factors that could impact its risk profile.
 Few of best practices to qualify for AMA are:

-Integration - By adopting an integrated operational risk framework, companies can ensure that all ORM initiatives are sustained and aligned with the corporate strategy elements & methodologies (RCSA & KRI) used to measure risk and operate as a natural system.
+By adopting an integrated operational risk framework, companies can ensure that all ORM initiatives are sustained and aligned with the corporate strategy elements & methodologies (RCSA & KRI) used to measure risk and operate as a natural system.
 It should also support evidential data (Loss Events) of the organization, which can be furnished to the model in a useable manner.

-Evolved Scenario Analysis - Scenario analysis broadens the data set to understand and gauge the operational risk events on different plausible scenarios.
+Scenario analysis broadens the data set to understand and gauge the operational risk events on different plausible scenarios.
 It gives an opportunity to think outside the box and helps in making AMA futuristic.
 This is a key to organizational efficiency and calculating economic capital.

-Strategic Risk & Capital Allocation - When designing an ORM structure, the bank’s overall risk scenario should serve as a guideline.
+When designing an ORM structure, the bank’s overall risk scenario should serve as a guideline.
 This includes initiatives like laying down a hierarchical structure that leverages current risk processes, developing risk measurement models to assess regulatory and economic capital, and allocating economic capital vis-à-vis the actual risk confronted.
 Centralized aggregation of operational risk information collected via various self assessments across the organization, further, provides useful insight for the desired hierarchical structure.
 The implementation of these concepts allows risk to be handled consistently throughout the organization

-Correlation & Dependency - ven though all the potential loss events don’t happen at the same time, under stress conditions like 9/11, uncorrelated risks become correlated.
+ven though all the potential loss events don’t happen at the same time, under stress conditions like 9/11, uncorrelated risks become correlated.
 Within the capital model, the bank should look to identify and display the correlated and uncorrelated expression of exposure.
 This will allow dependence between specific risk event categories in the context of the business, product, channel and budget to be dimensioned.

-Risk Adjusted Return on Capital - The bank should take on the initiative of Risk Adjusted Return on Capital and translate that to internal initiatives that allow the management to be more reactive to potential events.
+The bank should take on the initiative of Risk Adjusted Return on Capital and translate that to internal initiatives that allow the management to be more reactive to potential events.
 This should, however, be done in a balanced manner so that the executive decisions are supportive of a wider scope that accepts balanced benefit of cost.